GoogleCloudPlatform/community/tutorials/memorystore-oc/index.md

 date_published: 2018-12-19
 ---

-# Client-side tracing of Cloud Memorystore for Redis workloads with OpenCensus

 This tutorial shows how to implement client-side tracing in your Cloud Memorystore for Redis workloads using OpenCensus and Stackdriver.
 While Cloud Memorystore for Redis surfaces a number of helpful server-side metrics via Stackdriver, applications can realize added benefits from implementing client-side tracing.
 For example, server-side metrics do not give you a window into the round-trip latency of calls made to your Redis endpoint and can only be surfaced using client-side tracing.

 [Cloud Memorystore](https://cloud.google.com/memorystore/) for Redis provides a fully managed and Google-hosted Redis deployment for your caching needs.

 [OpenCensus](https://opencensus.io) is an open source library that can be used to provide observability in your applications.
 It is vendor-agnostic and integrates with a number of backends such as Prometheus and Zipkin.
 In this tutorial, we use Stackdriver as the tracing backend.

 ## Objectives